lacework-alliances/aws-immersion-day/content/5_vuln_workload_protection_EKS/58_view_security_results.md

 ---
-title: "Lacework Container Security: Image and Registry Scanning"
+title: "View Security Results in Lacework"
 chapter: false
-weight: 54
+weight: 58
-pre: "<b>5.4 </b>"
+pre: "<b>5.8 </b>"
 ---

 The architecture for this section is depicted below.